-One of the biggest myths surrounding cottonmouth is that ingesting or vaping weed won’t cause it.
-In reality, whether you prefer concentrates, combustion, or edibles, cottonmouth is a possible side effect.
+One of the biggest myths surrounding cottonmouth is that ingesting or vaping cannabis won’t cause it.
+In reality, whether one prefers concentrates, combustion, or edibles, cottonmouth is a possible side effect.

-In the medical community, cottonmouth is known as Xerostomia.
+In the medical community, cottonmouth is called xerostomia.
 It’s described as a reduced salivary flow and is commonly associated with cannabis use.
-It’s often recommended not to smoke weed if you don’t have anything around to drink.
+A standard recommendation is not to use marijuana if there are no beverages to hand.
 Once the mouth dries out, the cottonmouth travels to the throat.

-If you take too long to treat cottonmouth, other side effects, like rank breath and a sore throat, may manifest.
+Taking too long to treat cottonmouth could cause other side effects to manifest, like bad breath and a sore throat.

 Understanding Cottonmouth: Why Do We Have Saliva?

-Human saliva is made up of 98% water and is produced by three pairs of glands.
-These consist of the following; the parotid, sublingual, and submandibular glands.
-The latter is also known as the SMG.
+Human saliva consists of 98% water and is produced by three pairs of glands.
+These consist of the parotid, sublingual, and submandibular glands.

 Saliva is a critical part of our everyday lives.
-Its main function is to protect our mouth and help to keep it smooth.
-The smooth sensation is essential because the mouth needs to be smooth enough for food to be easily able to slide down the throat.
-This doesn’t only prevent choking, but also allows for quick access to essential vitamins, nutrients, and minerals.
+Its primary function is to protect our mouth and help to keep it smooth.
+The smooth sensation is essential because it enables food to slide down the throat easily.
+This prevents choking and allows for quick access to essential vitamins, nutrients, and minerals.

-You can think of a throat without saliva as a person sliding down a giant water slide without any water on it.
+Think of a throat without saliva as a person sliding down a giant water slide without any water on it.
 Painful, right?
-This is where those very important saliva glands come into play.
-The SMG produces around 70% of the saliva in your mouth and is thus the most important gland.
+This is where those essential saliva glands come into play.
+The submandibular glands produce around 70% of the saliva in the mouth and are thus the most crucial glands.